CHAPTER V: Karma

 Moreover, personal attacks or praise had no effect on him.
 He always remained

-When visitors arrived with their emotions churning, seeking succor or blaming
+factors.
+When visitors arrived with their emotions churning, seeking succor or

-him for their problems, his immunity from being upset by them gave them a solid
+blaming him for their problems, his immunity from being upset by them gave them

-pole to hold onto, by which they could pull themselves out of the mire.
-You can
+a solid pole to hold onto, by which they could pull themselves out of the mire.

-good example in the chapter titled “Delivered into the Arms of Providence.”
+an especially good example in the chapter titled “Delivered into the Arms of

 rationalism and yogic self-discipline are distinct, only children say, not the